Best Korean Restaurants in Calgary

 Hankki

-This local, street-food spot has added several locations to its roster, including one in Banff.
-This is a testament to the popularity of Hankki’s easy-to-eat and filling “cupbops,” which are bowls filled with a protein (like sweet and savoury pork or bulgogi chicken), served on a bed of rice, with veggies and fried dumplings.
-Its Korean-inspired hot dogs are also well-loved — try the whole mozzarella hot dog, which is a stick of mozzarella, deep-fried on a stick and breaded like a corn dog.
+This local street food eatery has nine locations across Alberta, including in Cochrane, Banff and Lethbridge.
+This is a testament to the popularity of its easy-to-eat and filling Hankki bowls, which are filled with a protein (like sweet and savoury pork or bulgogi chicken), rice, veggies and fried dumplings.
+Its Korean-inspired hot dogs are also well-loved — try the whole mozzarella hot dog, which features deep-fried mozzarella that’s breaded like a corn dog and served on a stick.

 Related posts